 Most common reasons for suppression of the shadow are to do with the people we’re attracted to, the types of sex acts we’d like to do or parts of our bodies we’d like to explore.
 The danger in suppressing our sexuality is that it doesn’t actually go away.
 It’s a part of us and it needs its outlets in order for us to be mentally and emotionally healthy.
 Finding safe and healthy ways to embrace with our shadow brings us to knowing ourselves better.

-Combining the desire to explore Tantra (movement towards spiritual self-knowledge) and the understanding that we have suppressed large chunks of our selves into our Shadows, the goal then becomes to explore and ultimately integrate those suppressed parts of ourselves.
+Combining the desire to explore sacred sexuality (movement towards spiritual self-knowledge) and the understanding that we have suppressed large chunks of our selves into our Shadows, the goal then becomes to explore and ultimately integrate those suppressed parts of ourselves.
 By consciously and wilfully choosing to look at our Shadows, we are attempting to bring those suppressed parts into our own awareness.
 Exploring the Shadow is akin to lighting a candle, and exploring the myriad of caves within our unconscious minds.

 As many of our Shadows are of a sexual nature, and sexuality is a powerful force to be reckoned with, it requires a high degree of alertness and awareness to explore the Shadow recesses of our mind.